simonostendorf/k3s-hetzner/docs/deployment/cluster-autoscaler.md

 The default configuration will create 3 agent pools with minimal 1 node and maximal 10 nodes.
 The nodes will be created with the CX21 server type and will be located in the FSN1 / HEL1 and NBG1 datacenter.

+!!! info "Information"
+    The minimal nodes will not be created directly.
+    The cluster-autoscaler needs a scaleup-event to create new nodes.
+    The agents will get created if they are needed and then not deleted if you define a minimum node number.

 ## Deploy Workload
 You can apply the cluster autoscaler with the following command:
 ```bash